sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/2000 - methods/1100 - checkbox.md

 ```

 **Example document**
-The following image shows the example PDF used with this example config:
+The following image shows the example document used with this example config: